jvk36/HEDGE-FUND-TRACKING-13F-Automation/README.md

-INTRODUCTION:

 The project is aimed at automating the process of publishing 13F quarterly reports in the Seeking Alpha platform: https://seekingalpha.com/author/john-vincent .
 The reports analyze the trading activity of the top hedge funds.

 Below is a summary of the key automation tasks, associated programs/scripts along with their usages:

 1. Build an AI/ML model that summarizes the quarterly reports: